East Wheeling development discussions take off

 It is encouraged by community members to attend city council meetings and all other meetings discussing these projects.

-Wednesday, January 25 at 5:30pm, Edible Mountain is holding a meeting at West Virginia Northern Community College and welcomes everyone to give their input on their plans for the Nelson Jordan Center.
+On Wednesday, January 25 at 5:30 p.m., Edible Mountain is holding a meeting at West Virginia Northern Community College and welcomes everyone to give their input on their plans for the Nelson Jordan Center.